shsobieski/Housing-Valuation-Tool/README.md

 # Description of Data
 The data contained 21597 entries with 21420 unique houses sold in the King County during 2014 and 2015.
 Sale prices in the set range from $78,000 to $7,700,000 with a mean of $540,296, median of $450,000 and standard deviation of $367,368.

-After data exploration, I chose to drop outliers in these categories:
+During data exploration I found outlier values and tested for linearity of the relationship between the independent variables and the dependent variables.

- - Price- Houses that sold for more than $1,160,000 (5% of the data, 1458 entries)
+Notable Findings:
- - Bedrooms- Houses with more than 8 bedrooms (8 of the remaining entries)
+- A small number of houses with extremely large prices were skewing the sample.
- - sqft_above- Houses with more than 4750 sqft of space above ground (20 of the remaining entries)
+- Lot Square footage does not appear to have a significant relationship with price after accounting for outliers and will be removed from the analysis.
- - sqft_living- Houses with more than 5146 sqft of total living space (20 of the remaining entries)
+- Condition has no apparent relationship with price and will be dropped from the analysis.
- - sqft_lot- Houses with more than 19965 sqft lot (2046 of the remaining entries)
+- Houses East of -121.783 degrees longitude were dropped from this analysis because they accounted for only 1% of the data and were causing skew.
- - sqft_lot15-
+- Although lattitude and longitude do not have an observable linear relationship the nature of what they describe suggest that they may be confounding variables when assessing the variables for interactivity.

-##### --Note-- There is a large sample of data with very large lot sizes.
+*--Note-- There is a very large sample of data with large lot sizes that has a noticably different relationship with price.
 Potentially, this is farm land or something like it.
 For future projects this slice of data could be useful for predicting more rural home values.
-In this analysis, I am focusing on houses with lot sizes closer to the mean.
+Because these houses are so different I dropped these outliers even though I will  not be using lot size data in this analysis.

-Ultimately, for this analysis the data contained 18338 entries with 18178 unique houses.
-Sale prices in the set range from $78,000 to $1,150,000 with a mean of $468,707, median of $427,500 and standard deviation of $206,927.
+Ultimately, for this analysis the data contained 16565 entries with 16420 unique houses.
+Sale prices in the set range from $80,000 to $974,350 with a mean of $452,234 median of $420,000 and standard deviation of $186,680.

 The data was split into a train test split with a test size of .2.
 To allow for reproducablity, the random state used for the split was 37.